 True followers of the Messiah are a minority of the world’s population today.
 Yet, concerning spiritual authority, we hold the balance of power in the world’s affairs.

 And how is this rule and judgment carried out?
 It is through prayer.
-Every time we pray we have a summit meeting with the King of Kings.
-We have been given power of attorney.
+Meaning, every time we pray we have a summit meeting with the King of Kings.
+In other words, we have been given power of attorney.

 When God’s people really pray — the world changes.
 When Elijah prayed he shut up the heavens for three and a half years so that not even one drop of rain was allowed to touch the earth.

-1. Let’s enter the throne room of the KING as often as possible
+1. We may, and should, enter the throne room of the KING as often as possible.

-2. Let’s engage with the world without fear, so we can pray intelligently about what is happening.
+2. We ought to engage with the world without fear, so we can pray intelligently about what is happening.

-3. Let’s pray with the Spirit so that we pray according to God’s will and see His purposes accomplished.
+3. Pray with the Spirit so that we pray according to God’s will and see His purposes accomplished.

-4. Let’s pray in unity with fellow intercessors.
+4. It is our privilege and our mission to pray in unity with fellow intercessors.